 These programs have a more sophisticated twist and often include multi-media content or more challenging games or activities.

 Reading and vocabulary skills are promoted through the use of items from the Library's collection.
-Check our newsletter to see what is being offered.
+Check out What's On to see what is being offered.